khodor14/Cdbgtricks/README.md

-			 It must be the same value used when constructing the input graph --minimizer_size[-m] the size of the minimizer (m<k) --k_mer_file	 the file of absent k-mers from the graph if already computed --smallest_merge[-s]	 the threshold for merging buckets (all buckets below this threshold are merged) --output_file_name[-o] the name of the output file --update_index[-u] index the constructed funitigs
+			 It must be the same value used when constructing the input graph --minimizer_size[-m] the size of the minimizer (m<k) --k_mer_file	 the file of absent k-mers from the graph if already computed --smallest_merge[-s]	 the threshold for merging buckets (all buckets with size smaller this threshold are merged) --log_super_bucket[-l]	 log2 of the number of files to be used --output_file_name[-o] the name of the output file --update_index[-u] index the constructed funitigs
 	--load_index[-li] the path to the saved index